-Michelle Morrow is the Instructional Specialist at North Godwin Elementary School in Grand Rapids, MI and part of the 2017 Leading Educators Grand Rapids cohort.
+Michelle Morrow is the Instructional Specialist at North Godwin Elementary School in Grand Rapids, MI, and part of the 2017 Leading Educators Grand Rapids cohort.
 This past July, Michelle spoke with us about her vision for school transformation after attending the 2017 Leading Educators Institute (LEI).

-- LE: What were some of your team’s specific priorities for the fall?
+LE: What were some of your team’s specific priorities for the fall?

-MM: We not only wanted to increase teacher collaboration within our school from a functional perspective but also have those collaborative conversations anchored in equity, evidence, and rigorous standards.
+Michelle: We not only wanted to increase teacher collaboration within our school from a functional perspective but also have those collaborative conversations anchored in equity, evidence, and rigorous standards.
 Our staff has the best of intentions for our students and they have worked extremely hard to open up their classrooms and collaborate with each other.
 Our goal was to deepen these collaborative conversations and push ourselves to examine our instructional design and delivery through an equity lens.

-- LE: How did you use your team’s professional learning plans to get to that place?
+LE: How did you use your team’s professional learning plans to get to that place?

-MM: We began the school year with professional development where staff members challenged their biases and opened themselves up to be honest and vulnerable with each other.
+Michelle: We began the school year with professional development, where staff members challenged their biases and opened themselves up to be honest and vulnerable with each other.
 This continued in the work of our cycles of professional learning (CPLs) when we narrowed in on creating lessons and units that were rigorous with the proper scaffolding so all of our students could access high standards.
 Beyond our regular content learning as adults, we have also had teams practice challenging conversations with their colleagues in order to push the envelope for our school culture.
 All of these experiences have helped increase collaboration to a deeper and more meaningful level.

-- LE: What was challenging about implementing this work?
+LE: What was challenging about implementing this work?
 What surprised you or others on your team?

-- LE: What has been your biggest win so far?
+LE: What has been your biggest win so far?

-- LE: What advice do you have for others leading similar work across the country?
+LE: What advice do you have for others leading similar work across the country?

-MM: Keep with it!
+Michelle: Keep with it!
 It is tough, and the wins might feel small, but look carefully enough and you will see those little wins adding up to much bigger successes.
 Every tough step through the mud is a step that gets us closer to closing the equity gap.